-When I started coming up with recipe ideas for this book, I asked the exceptional weelicious Facebook community which recipe they would most want to see.
-Whole Grain Fruit-Filled Bars was one of the most requested, and I totally agree with the consensus.
+When I started coming up with recipe ideas for this book, I asked the exceptional Weelicious Facebook community which recipe they would most want to see.
+Whole-Grain Fruit-Filled Bars was one of the most requested, and I totally agree with the consensus.
 My kids adore those popular soft grain and fruit-filled store-bought bars, and they’re certainly great for the lunchbox or a quick breakfast in the car.
 But when you’re buying box after box, the price can really add up—almost double the cost of making them on your own.
 When you taste this homemade version, I hope you’ll agree it’s totally worth the effort.–Catherine McCord

 LC Fun With Fruit Fillings Note

 Raspberry.
 Rhubarb.
 Strawberry.
 Plum.
 Blackberry.
 Blueberry.
 Mixed berry.
-That’s the short list of fruits we’ve found to be quite fulfilling as fillings for these whole grain bars that, we gotta say, are just like—nay, even better than—Nutri-Grain bars.
+That’s the short list of fruits we’ve found to be quite fulfilling as fillings for these whole-grain bars that, we gotta say, are just like—nay, even better than—Nutri-Grain bars.
 And we’re thinking they’d be just as lovely with any other preserves you can think to use, whether fig, apricot, peach, cherry, or heck, you name it.

-Fruit-Filled Breakfast Bar Recipe
+Whole-Grain Fruit-Filled Breakfast Bars

-- 1 1/2 cups whole wheat flour
+- 1 1/2 cups whole-wheat flour

 - 1 1/2 cups quick-cooking or old-fashioned rolled oats